Tomaati/Ciphix_Case/README.md

 ### Admin Dashboard
 On the admin dashboard the admin should be able to have a quick overview of various pieces of information relevant to the topics of the support questions.
 For this example I've decided on using the following variables to fill the dashboard:
-* Quick overview area - *These are mostly interesting facts about the data on the dashboard*
+* Quick overview area - *These are mostly interesting facts about the data on the dashboard (Note, this is just an example)*
   * Total Topics
   * Total Conversations
-  * Total Training Size
 * Deep Information area - *This is a table with all conversations added by the admin with their topics*
 * (Bulk) adding Conversations - *This should be a button that opens a form to upload more data to be processed*
   * For this it is important to add a notice of progress, so the admin does not think the program got stuck